codewhitesec/qubes-keepass/README.md

 The `timeout` key specifies a credential specific timeout for the credential.
 The `qubes` key specifies an allow list of qubes for the credential.
 In the example above, the credential will only be listed when you are currently copying into the `work` or `personal`
 Qube.
 When copying in other Qubes, the credential is not shown and not allowed to be copied.
+If you want to hide a credential from
+*qubes-keepass*, just restrict it to a non existing Qube name like `qubes = None`.

 You can also restrict a Qube to only use credentials that are explicitly defined for this Qube.
 Just add the desired Qubes to the
 `restricted` variable within `qubes-keepass.py`.
 When copying to these Qubes, only credentials are displayed that have the corresponding
 Qube name explicitly configured in their `QubesKeepass` section.

+The `unrestricted` option in `qubes-keepass.py` is mutually exclusive to `restricted` and does exactly the opposite.
+When configuring Qube names for this option, all other Qubes except the specified one are treated as *restricted*.

 If you want to setup the custom theme displayed within this README file, just copy the [qubes-keepass.rasi](/theme/qubes-keepass.rasi) theme and the associated [background image](/theme/background.png) to your `~/.config/rofi` folder and add `-theme qubes-keepass` to the `rofi_options`